tukl-msd/finance.zynqpricer.hls/README.md

 Repository Structure
 --------------------

-- bin: FPGA bitstreams containing accelerators for Zynq
+- bitstream: FPGA bitstreams containing accelerators for Zynq
 - hls: Accelerators written for Vivado HLS
 - ip: Packed HLS accelerators, that can be instanciated and synthesized with Vivado